401-advanced-javascript-tommalieh/resty/README.md

 #### Tests

-- Only visual tests were preformed
+- Visual tests were preformed
-- Jest and lint tests we skipped due to not being required for this class
+- Enzyme and lint tests were preformed

 #### UML